-Category three are supplemental programs that Enhance Mission.
+- (3) Category three are supplemental programs that Enhance Mission.
 When resourced, they add quality and improve mission accomplishment.
-Category three programs are funded first by Appropriated Funds when authorized and available.
-Chapel Tithes and Offerings Funds (NAF) may be used if needed.
+Category three programs are funded by Appropriated Funds when authorized and available.
 When applied to religious services, this funding category includes chapel auxiliary programs.
 This includes programs or activities which are not required for the mission but strengthen the moral and spiritual climate and readiness.
-Examples include additional musicians beyond one per service, watch care, and fellowship supplies (e.g., food).
-Auxiliary activities such as Protestant Women of the Chapel (PWOC) and Catholic Women of the Chapel (CWOC).
-Parish retreats, fellowship lunch/dinners, appreciation activities.
-Command approved non-personal service requirements that are not mission-essential.
-Crisis ministry, Operation Helping Hand activities, and Vacation Bible School.
+Examples include additional musicians beyond one per service, watch care, and fellowship supplies (e.g., food), and auxiliary activities such as Protestant Women of the Chapel (PWOC) and Catholic Women of the Chapel (CWOC). - c.
 Commanders remain responsible and accountable for the proper execution of QNMG funds provided to their garrisons, ensuring Religious Support offices have appropriate staffing and resourcing levels to meet the religious needs of all authorized individuals within their area of responsibility.
-The commander will resource religious support requirements to enable comprehensive religious support across the garrison in support of operational mission readiness.

-GFEBS FA 131034QNMG, attribute 1 - A34COOOO, attribute 2 - 106, cost collector description - Chaplain.
+The commander will resource religious support requirements to enable comprehensive religious support across the garrison in support of operational mission readiness. - d.
+GFEBS FA 131034QNMG, attribute 1 A34COOOO, attribute 2 106, cost collector description Chaplain.

-HQ MDEP POC (primary): Chaplain (MAJ) Ramon Santillano, ramon.p.santillano.mil@mail.mil, 210-466-0692
+HQ MDEP POC (primary): Chaplain (MAJ) Jeremy T. Pickens, Jeremy.t.pickens.mil@mail.mil, 210-466-0692